top of page

 • Facilitate a family conversation about the “back story” of the loss experience.

-Note: Completion of this program and return of the Responsive Journal satisfies 1 Orientation Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Family-Focused Grief Therapy.
+Note: Completion of this program and return of the Responsive Journal satisfies 1 Orientation Module required for Certification in Family-Focused Grief Therapy.

 PROGRAM CONTENT